andycranston/ldap-opensuse-leaf-15.5/README.md

 # Changing LDAP entries

 From this point existing entries could be modified or deleted.
 New entries can be added.

 Use the command line utilities such as `ldapmodify` and `ldapadd` or consider using a LDAP directory browser.
 Just use your preferred internet search engine and search for "ldap browser".
-Plenty to choose from. such as LDAP Administrator available
+Plenty to choose from.

 # Starting again